gillianlaming/FileParse/ConsoleApplication1/ConsoleApplication1/ReadMe.txt

 1. Errors encountered over in process:
 - 'parsingFunction': Lab1 identifier not found
+- no suitable conversion function from "std::string" to "int" exists

 2. Test cases ran (i.e., what the command lines were), and summary of what prgram did and whether that was correct behavior.